What is your main research topic?

 Did you like the academic environment there?
 Is it very different from that of TSE?
 What are the main differences?

-In overall, did you enjoy this experience?
+Overall, did you enjoy this experience?
 Do you recommend to other TSE students to visit another university for some months during their PhD studies?
 Do you want to add anything else about your experience?